 - Secureworks Learning from Incident Response: 2022 Year in Review Report

-Because not all of these reports use a standard taxonomy, I mapped each of their reported vectors to the corresponding MITRE ATT&CK Initial Access parent technique.
+Because not all of these reports use a standard taxonomy, reported vectors were mapped to the corresponding MITRE ATT&CK Initial Access parent technique.

 As with all threat reports, the findings and prevalence are subject to each firms’ visibility and methodology.